 In the continental U.S., the rainiest season tends to be spring.
 As the saying goes, April showers bring May flowers.
 However, you can escape this cloudy, damp season when you visit Alaska in the spring!
 April and May average only around 2 inches of rainfall.
 During this season, high temperatures linger around to 40s and 50s.

 The quiet nature of our area in the spring makes it the perfect season for a romantic getaway.
 Enjoy tasting fresh, daily-delivered seafood at our area restaurants with your special someone.
 Or, visit on or after Memorial Day to be some of the first to taste our area’s bounty at the Homer Farmers Market.
 Stay in our accommodations on the bayside to take morning strolls along the beach and then explore Homer at your own pace.

 Strictly for weather purposes, mid-July to mid-August is the visitor-rated best time of year to visit Homer, Alaska.
 Average temperatures range in the 60s with little rain.
 This warm, dry time of year is ideal for visiting Bishop’s Beach for relaxing as well as other forms of outdoor exploration such as charter fishing.

-One of the most popular forms of outdoor recreation in Homer, Alaska, is fishing.
+Fishing is one of the most popular forms of outdoor recreation in Homer, Alaska.
 Homer is the halibut fishing capital of the world, so this isn’t surprising!
-Our halibut and salmon fishing charters run year-round, but peak season for halibut fishing is a from mid-May to mid-September.
+Our halibut and salmon fishing charters run year-round, but the peak season for halibut fishing is from mid-May to mid-September.